General Information

 Figure 9 shows a main span sector viewed from below.

-Vegetation growing on the two girders is noticeable.
+Vegetation growing on the beams is noticeable.

 Hanger Rod to Timber Girder Connection Failures